 Consumer psychology is a funny thing.
 You will often find that the more expensive something is, the more perceived value is attached to it, making it more sought after.

-Don’t be shy to price high, besides, it’s easier to slash a high price than to justify a sharp increase.
+Don’t be shy to price high; it’s easier to slash a high price than to justify a sharp increase.

 Tip #6 Get Involved With Nutrition

-not much if they don’t fully integrate nutrition as part of their service.
+Not much if they don’t fully integrate nutrition into their service.

 As I already mentioned, nutrition is one of the most overlooked aspects of health and fitness as far as trainers are concerned.

-Most trainers have a good solid foundation of nutritional science and psychology in terms of personal application, they obviously take that aspect of their lifestyles seriously.
+Most trainers have a good solid foundation in nutritional science and psychology in terms of personal application.
+They obviously take that aspect of their lifestyles seriously.

-That might be because nutrition is complex, it requires a lot more understanding of your client’s unique individual needs that exercise.
+That might be because nutrition is complex; it requires more understanding of your client’s unique needs than exercise.

 It’s also harder to monitor and motivate because you’re not there every time your client puts something in their mouth, but you are there most times they exercise.